Yandex Cloud

 SQL queries in the management consoleSQL queries in the management console

-To send an SQL query to a database from the management console:
+To query a database in SQL from the management console:

-1. In the management console, select the folder with the DB you need.
+1. In the management console, select the folder containing your database.

 5. Click New SQL query and enter the query text.
-When making queries, you can use the following templates:
+When making queries, you can use templates:

 • To use one of the standard templates, select it from the drop-down list to the right of the New SQL query button.

-• To populate a template with data from a specific table, click in the row with the table and select a template.
+• To populate a template with data from a specific table, click in the row with the table and select the template.

 6. Click Run.

-To insert data into YDB, use REPLACE, UPSERT, and INSERT statements.
+To insert data in YDB, use the REPLACE, UPSERT, and INSERT statements.

-When executing REPLACE and UPSERT statements, a blind write is performed.
+REPLACE and UPSERT statements result in a blind write.
 With an INSERT statement, data is read before writing.
 This ensures that the primary key is unique.

-We recommend using REPLACE and UPSERT statements to write and modify data.
+We recommend using REPLACE and UPSERT statements to write and edit data.

 A single REPLACE, UPSERT, or INSERT query can insert multiple rows into a table.